Effective Marketing Strategies for Law Firms with Seth Price

 - There are many ways you can grow your firm, listen to the full episode to find out more!

 Seth Price is the founding partner and business backbone of Price Benowitz LLP.
 He is also the founder and CEO of the marketing agency BluShark Digital.
-With his legal expertise and marketing experience, he took a 2-person law firm to 40 lawyers in less than a decade.
+With his legal expertise and marketing experience, Seth Price took a 2-person law firm to 40 attorneys in less than a decade.

-Seth also serves on the National Trial Lawyers Association’s executive committee.
-He advocates for giving inner-city youth an opportunity for top-rate education.
+Seth Price also serves on the National Trial Lawyers Association’s executive committee.
+Seth advocates for giving inner-city youth an opportunity for top-rate education.

 Enjoyed this Episode?